French shock election news adds to unease in event-packed week

 In commodities, oil prices edged up, aided by hopes of rising fuel demand this summer, though gains were capped by the stronger dollar.

-(Reporting by Dhara Ranasinghe; additional reporting by Rae Wee in Singapore and Mathieu Rosemain in Paris; Editing by Kirsten Donovan)
+(Additional reporting by Rae Wee in Singapore, Mathieu Rosemain in Paris and Nell Mackenzie in London; Editing by Kirsten Donovan and Hugh Lawson)